pydata/pydata-sphinx-theme/docs/user_guide/branding.rst

 .. deprecated:: 0.15

-   The support for complex and multiple favicons will be dropped in version 0.15.
-Instead you can use the `sphinx-favicon <https://sphinx-favicon.readthedocs.io/en/stable/>`__ extention that provide the same functionalities using more flexible parameters.
+   Support for complex and multiple favicons will be dropped in version 0.15.
+Instead use the `sphinx-favicon <https://sphinx-favicon.readthedocs.io/en/stable/>`__ extension.
+It provides the same functionality using more flexible parameters.

 ``pydata_sphinx_theme`` supports the `standard sphinx favicon configuration <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_favicon>`_, using ``html_favicon``.